-An OTC market is where participants exchange securities directly with each other without the involvement of a central exchange.
-Once a transaction is completed a buyer and seller exchange account details in order to deliver the cash to the seller and the bond to the seller.
+An OTC market is a place where participants exchange securities directly and bilaterally with each other without the involvement of a central exchange.
+Once a transaction is completed, a buyer and seller exchange custody account details with each other in order to deliver the cash to the seller and the bond to the seller.

-The same concept can be applied to Eurobonds when they “flow” smoothly, quickly and easily from a buyer to a seller.
+The same concept can be applied to Eurobonds when they “flow” quickly and easily from a buyer to a seller.
 In other words, when a Eurobond can be bought or sold without constraints, the bond is said to be “liquid”.

-|Benchmark Inclusion||Most government and corporate bonds qualify to be included into a benchmark index is the issue size if above a certain volume, further deepening it’s liquidity.
-A benchmark index can be used to track by funds or Exchange Trade Funds (“ETFs”) may actively buy and sell shares in an index.|
+|Benchmark Inclusion||Most government and corporate bonds qualify to be included into a benchmark index if the issue size is above a certain volume.
+The inclusion of a bond in an index deepens liquidity in that bond.
+A benchmark index can be tracked by funds or Exchange Traded Funds (“ETFs”) who may actively buy and sell shares in an index.|

-Furthermore, the simpler the structure a bond the stronger the liquidity in that bond.
+|Complexity of bond structure||The simpler the structure of a bond, the stronger the liquidity in that bond.
 For example, a simple plain vanilla, fixed coupon paying bond will usually attract a large investor audience than a complicated step-up coupon perpetual bond.|

-Finally, the better known and more seasoned (issued Eurobonds in the past) the issuer is, the more market participants will get attracted.
+|Issuer Awareness||The better known and seasoned an issuer, the more market participants will get attracted to any issuance.|

 A live price is a price that can be acted on.
 Live prices are mainly quoted by market-makers, electronic trading platforms and buy-side market participants.